Kernel Mean Embedding of Distributions: A Review and Beyond: Properties of the Mean Embedding

 where $\ast$ denotes the convolution.
-Hence, $\widehat{\varphi\ast\pp{P}} = \tilde{\varphi}\widehat{\pp{P}}$ where $\widehat{\pp{P}}$ denotes the Fourier transform of $\pp{P}$, which is related to its characteristic function $\cf{\pp{P}}$.\footnote{Generally speaking, we may view \eqref{eq:fourier-shift} as an \emph{integral transform} of the distribution, \eg, Fourier and Laplace transforms.
-Thus, from the continuity of $\widehat{\pp{P}}$, if the transform is everywhere positive, there will be a one-to-one correspondence between the distributions and their mean embeddings.} Since the characteristic function $\cf{\pp{P}}$ uniquely determines $\pp{P}$, so does $\mu_{\pp{P}}$ if $\tilde{\varphi}$ is everywhere positive.
+Hence, $\mathfrak{F}(\psi\ast\pp{P}) = \varphi_\pp{P} \cdot\mathfrak{F}\psi$ where $\varphi_\pp{P}$ denotes the characteristic function of $\pp{P}$.\footnote{Generally speaking, we may view \eqref{eq:fourier-shift} as an \emph{integral transform} of the distribution, \eg, Fourier and Laplace transforms.
+Thus, from the continuity of $\varphi_\pp{P}$, if the transform is everywhere positive, there will be a one-to-one correspondence between the distributions and their mean embeddings.} Since $\cf{\pp{P}}$ uniquely determines $\pp{P}$, so does $\mu_{\pp{P}}$ if $\mathfrak{F}\psi$ is everywhere positive.
 Later, it was shown in \citet{Sriperumbudur2009} that \emph{integrally strictly positive definite} kernels are characteristic.
-A measurable and bounded kernel $k$ is said to be strictly positive definite on a topological space $\mathcal{M}$ if and only if $\iint_{\mathcal{M}} k(\x,\y) \dd\nu(\x)\dd\nu(\y) > 0$ for all finite non-zero signed Borel measures $\nu$ on $\mathcal{M}$. \citet{Fukumizu2009} also provides numerous examples of characteristic kernels on groups and semi-groups.
+A measurable and bounded kernel $k$ is said to be strictly positive definite on a topological space $\mathcal{X}$ if and only if $\iint_{\mathcal{X}} k(\x,\y) \dd\nu(\x)\dd\nu(\y) > 0$ for all finite non-zero signed Borel measures $\nu$ on $\mathcal{X}$. \citet{Fukumizu2009} also provides numerous examples of characteristic kernels on groups and semi-groups.
 Table \ref{tab:characteristic-kernels} summarizes various characterizations of well-known characteristic kernels.

 Given a characteristic kernel $k$, we can generate new characteristic kernels through a \emph{conformal mapping}---\ie, a transformation that preserves angles locally---given by $\tilde{k}(\x,\y) := f(\x)k(\x,\y)f(\y)$ for any bounded continuous function $f$ such that $f(\x) > 0$ for all $\x\in\inspace$ and $k(\x,\x)|f(\x)|^2$ is bounded \citep[Lemma 2]{Fukumizu2009}, see, also \citet{Wu02:Conformal}.